andres-kovalev/reducer-generator/README.md

 # API

-## generateReducer(reducerCaseMap)
+## generateReducer(reducerCaseMap, namespace, additionalActions)

 `reducer-generator` has only default export - `generateReducer()` function.
-It expects an object as only argument.
+It expects an object as only required argument.
 Action type and action creator function will be created for each key of this object.
 Each value should describe reducer case to react on specific action.
 Reducer case function should receive two arguments: current state and action payload.

 ```js
 // simpleCounter.js